About this site

 The ProTuning Package includes ProTune along with 1 year of access to ProCalc for $249.98.
 For the first year.
 Renewing your ProCalc subscription will be charged at the current ProCalc price of $89.99.

-Please note that the tracks pages and free calculators will always be free for use by anyone who wishes to use them.
+Please note that the tracks pages and DA calculators will always be free for use by anyone who wishes to use them.

 ProCalc access is granted as soon as payment is received.
 You will be emailed instructions to complete your signup as soon as your order is processed.
 If you do not receive an email from us, check your spam folder.
 If you still have not received an email, contact us and we will assist you.

 ProTune and Protune Advanced access takes a bit longer to get setup.
 As soon as your payment is received, you will be emailed a questionnaire to fill out and you will be given immediate access to the ProTune area of ProCalc.
 However, the full setup cannot be made available until we have received your questionnaire and have had time to process your setup.
 Please allow up to 5 business days once your questionnaire has been received to finish your ProTune setup.
 Also, please be aware that Bob may contact you by email for further information regarding your setup.
 While we will work to provide your details as quickly as possible, we will not proceed until we receive all the information requested.
 If you have not received you questionnaire or have further instructions regarding ProTune, contact us for further information.

 What is your refund policy?

 ProCalc customers have 30 days from date of payment to request a refund.
 We will remove your access and refund the full amount of your payment.
 To request a refund, contact us here.